EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/01-virtual-proxmox.md

 ```

 You now must edit `$HOME/.kube/proxmox-k3s` and replace `127.0.0.1` with the IP
 address of the server node.
+Also search and replace for the word `default` and
+replace it with the name of the cluster `k3s-1`.
+Save the file.

 Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)
 and [helm](https://helm.sh/docs/intro/install/).